-The Bible tells us that “laughter is good medicine.”
+The Bible tells us, “laughter is good medicine.”
 We’ve got to say that sure holds true in our married life together.
-After 44+ years of marriage —the ability to laugh together has been GREAT medicine for our relationship.
+After many, many years of marriage —the ability to laugh together has been GREAT medicine for our relationship.
 (We may be conservative in our values, but we try to apply humor liberally.)

 One of the many things I love about Steve is his ability to make me laugh.
 We LOVE to laugh and continually look for things to enjoy together, which helps us to laugh A LOT.